 The transfer function of the ARFIMA$(p,d,q)$ model with model parameters $\boldsymbol{\xi}=(\xi^{(-1)},\xi^{(0)},\cdots,\xi^{(p+q)})=(\sigma, d, \lambda_1,\cdots,\lambda_p, \mu_1, \cdots, \mu_q)$ is given by

-where $\lambda_i$ ($|\lambda_i|<1$) is a pole of the transfer function from the AR part, and $\mu_i$ ($|\mu_i|<1$) is a zero of the transfer function from the MA part.
+where $\lambda_i$ ($|\lambda_i|<1$) is a pole from the AR part of the transfer function, and $\mu_i$ ($|\mu_i|<1$) is a zero from the MA part of the transfer function.
 It is straightforward that the ARMA transfer function is acquired by setting up $d=0$ in Eq. (\ref{tf_arfima}).

-Among various smooth transformation functions of a transfer function, let us concentrate on the logarithmic function because of its extensive applications to signal processing and time series analysis.
+Among various smooth transformation functions of a transfer function, let us concentrate on the logarithmic function because of its extensive applications in signal processing and time series analysis.